 Singing in a choir is good for you!
 It’s more than just a fun hobby: it’s been scientifically proven that it’s good for your health: from getting more oxygen into the blood, to increasing the flow of feelgood hormones and improving mental health.

-Here’s what one of the bass members says about the Ipswich Bach Choir:
+Here’s what one of the bass members says about singing with the choir:

 “I had sung as a treble and also a little at university, but although I enjoyed singing, my musical skills were rather poor.
 I have very much enjoyed singing with the choir, finding it challenging but rewarding.
 The atmosphere is friendly and informal and mistakes are always tolerated.
 I would like to think that I have been able to improve musically since I joined, and I have certainly become more confident.
 We perform a variety of music, by no means confined to Bach.”